 7. Assemble your divorce team

 Before filing, it’s important to assess which experts you’ll need to hire.
 Palmer says that you may need both a lawyer and a financial planner who specializes in divorce — however most people can file divorce without a lawyer, for a tiny fraction of the cost.
-Learn more about online divorce services, including our No. 1 recommendation, 3 Step Divorce.
+Learn more about online divorce services.

 Learn more about how much a divorce will cost.